kaylin239/MicroStrategy/2) SSO and Custom Security/3) SAML authentication for Library with dynamic group assignment (OKTA)/readme.md

 ## Purpose

-The purpose of this sample is to show how leverage OKTA as a SAML SSO provider for MicroStrategy Web
+The purpose of this sample is to show how leverage OKTA as a SAML SSO provider for MicroStrategy Library, where users in MicroStrategy will be dynamically granted access based on OKTA groups passed within the assertion.

 <img src="./readmeContent/a17.png"  width="300"/>